 "On the cup portion of the implant, uncemented fixation is clearly superior," Dr. Padgett says.
 "However, cemented fixation may be preferable in older patients or others with compromised bone quality."
 With regard to fixation of the stem, Dr. Padgett notes, available data shows no advantage of one type of fixation over the other, and the decision to use one over the other is left to the surgeon's discretion.

 Because the essential design of the knee implants introduced in the mid-1970s has resulted in successful outcomes in a significant number of patients, it's not surprising that newer models introduced over the years have involved modest refinements rather than radically different designs.
-While marketing campaigns may seek to persuade consumers that "newer is better", Dr. Windsor cautions that it's important to bear in mind that it will take time to determine whether modifications to previous implant systems actually fulfill their promise and whether they offer any advantage over existing systems.
+While marketing campaigns may seek to persuade consumers that "newer is better", it is important to bear in mind that it will take time to determine whether modifications to previous implant systems actually fulfill their promise and whether they offer any advantage over existing systems.

 Hip and Knee Implants